 Engage your minds while having fun at The Great Lakes Science Center in Cleveland, OH!
 This interactive museum is a great place to take your kids in Cleveland if you’re looking for a fun and educational trip.
 Learn about space at the NASA Glenn Visitor Center (check out the moon rock!).
 Discover what science has to offer for the health field in the BioMedTech Gallery.
 Explore science at the Science Phenomena exhibit.
 All these exhibits (and more!) let guests explore science while getting a fun hands-on learning experience.

-There are three museums that you can visit at the Center: the Science Center itself (general exhibits), the William Mather museum, and the OMNIMAX Theater.
-It does cost extra to visit the other exhibits, but there is plenty to do at the general section of the Great Lakes Science Center; if you just want to do visit the general exhibits, you’ll definitely get your money’s worth!
+There are three museums you can visit at the Center.
+First is the Science Center itself (general exhibits).
+Second is the William Mather museum.
+Third is the OMNIMAX Theater.
+It costs extra to visit the William Mather Museum and the Theater, but there is plenty to do at the Science Center itself.
+You’ll definitely get your money’s worth if you just want to do visit the general exhibits!

 NASA Glenn Visitor Center

-- Cool artifacts and information for adults.
+- Cool artifacts and information.

 Great for All Ages